Hephestion (horse): 1812: five-year-old season

 Hephestion remained in training as a five-year-old but failed to win in four races.
 At the Maddington Club meeting at Stockbridge in May he was beaten by Ringdove in a 50 guinea match race and then finished third of the four runners behind Romeo in the four-mile Maddington Stakes.
 In the following month he finished last of three behind Ringdove in a claiming race at the Bibury meeting.
 Hephestion ended his racing career at Kingscote in September, winning the first heat of a two-mile handicap but finishing second in the next two heats behind Topsy-Turvy.

 Hephestion disappears from the records after his defeat at Kingscote.
 He does not appear on any lists of stallions and has no offspring mentioned in the General Stud Book.

 Pedigree

-Hephestion was inbred 3 x 4 to the unnamed mare by Regulus, meaning that this mare appears in both the third and fourth generations of his pedigree.
+Hephestion is inbred 4D × 3D to the mare Regulus mare, meaning that she appears fourth generation and third generation on the dam side of his pedigree.